syncfusion-content/wpf-docs/wpf/SfDataGrid/Columns.md

 _DataGrid with two Frozen columns_

-> Note: In the above screenshot, the OrderID and CustomerID columns are frozen.
+N> In the above screenshot, the OrderID and CustomerID columns are frozen.
 When you group the columns, indent column (while group you can see that another column is created with grouped expander) is also frozen.

 ### Limitation